Snowiiii/Pumpkin/pumpkin-protocol/README.md

 You can find all Minecraft Java packets at https://wiki.vg/Protocol.
 There you also can see in which [State](State) they are.
 You also can see all the information the Packets has which we can either Write or Read depending if its Serverbound or Clientbound
 #### Adding a Packet
 Adding a Packet is easy.
-First you have to dereive serde Serialize.
+First you have to dereive serde Serialize for Clientbound Packets or Deserialize for Serverbound packets.
 ```rust
 #[derive(Serialize)]
 ```